Bachwoche Stuttgart 2023

 Chorus

-Choral director at the University of Minnesota | Artistic director of the 200-voice symphony chorus The Minnesota Chorale | Lecturer for many years at the Internationale Bachakademie Stuttgart and the Oregon Bach Festival
+Professor of Music Emerita at the University of Minnesota | Artistic Director of the symphonic choir The Minnesota Chorale | Choirmaster of the Oregon Bach Festival Choir | Lecturer for many years at the Internationale Bachakademie Stuttgart

 Johann Sebastian Bach © Holger Schneider